Smaller Farms

 Charles Eldon

-Charles Eldon was farming in Toprow farmer until his death in 1856.
-An auction followed and the farm was divided into 3 Lots.
+Charles Eldon was farming in Toprow until his death in 1856.
+An auction followed and the farm was divided into three Lots.

-Lot 1 was approximated 8 acres plus a house and farm buildings.
+Lot 1 was approximately 8 acres plus a house and farm buildings.

 Lot 2 comprised about 4 acres of land adjoining other land owned by William Ottey Burton.